AnonymousCodeBase-Research/MMCA/README.md

 ## 2) Download embeddings (wiki.en.bin)

-Download `wiki.en.bin` and place them into the repository:
+Download `wiki.en.bin` and place them into the repository.

-Suggested structure:

-repo_root/
-  datasets/
-  wiki.en.bin

 ## 3) Run a model script